 Make It Easy On Yourself

-During peak foraging season (now), I tend to have three stock pots on the go: a pectin pot for fruit peelings and cores; a chutney pot with a squash, rhubarb, plum or apple base (sometimes a mix of all four) fried with lots of onions, with vinegar and sugar or honey; and a vegetable stock pot for veg peelings and ends (including onion skins but not too many as they can turn a stock bitter.
+During peak foraging season, which we’re just reaching the end of, I tend to have three stock pots on the go: a pectin pot for fruit peelings and cores; a chutney pot with a squash, rhubarb, plum or apple base (sometimes a mix of all four) fried with lots of onions, with vinegar and sugar or honey; and a vegetable stock pot for veg peelings and ends (including onion skins but not too many as they can turn a stock bitter.
 Make dye with them if you have a glut – or compost them.)

 I add to my stock pots with each meal.
 I add any high pectin fruit/peelings to the pectin pot; gravy/non creamy leftover sauce to the vegetable stock; and fruit or vegetable scraps/herbs and spices to chutney.